 Print ads & websites - display sponsor ID and any party preference in an area set apart from the ad text on the first page of the ad.
 Use at least 10-point type; do not screen or half-tone the text.
 Exceptions -

 Broadcast ads, videos, and online audio ads - clearly identify or speak the sponsor's name and any party preference.
 (Sponsor's address not required.)
-When necessary in TV or video ads, a political committee has the option of displaying its Top 5 contributor names on the screen for at least 4 seconds in letters greater than 4% of the visual screen height at a reasonable color contrast with the background.
+When necessary in TV or video ads, a political committee has the option of displaying its Top 5 contributor names on the screen for at least 4 seconds in letters greater than 4% of the visual screen height on a solid black background on the entire bottom one-third of the television or visual display screen.
 An abbreviation may be used when naming a Top 5 contributor, if the full name of the contributor is clearly spoken in the ad.

 It is illegal to sponsor a political ad, with actual malice, that contains a statement constituting libel or defamation per se* if the statement: